BORN TO PERFORM

 She began singing Bosnian sevdah and other traditional Balkan music in 2013 and performed with accordion player Andrej Pezic as a duo for many years, at events such as the Istrian Festival Multikulturalnosti and various events for the Bosnian community in Istria.

-She led a workshop in Fazana, Istria about Bosnian sevdah and Irish traditional music in 2014 and performed the Irish national anthem, in Gaelic, for several years for St. Patrick's Day celebrations organized by the Irish Embassy in Zagreb.
+She led a workshop in Fazana, Istria about Bosnian sevdah and Irish traditional music in 2014 during the annual Bloomsday Festival and performed the Irish national anthem, in Gaelic, for several years for St. Patrick's Day celebrations organized by the Irish Embassy in Zagreb.

 After yearning for creative inspiration, Jasmina relocated to New York City in 2016.
 After just a month, she booked her first steady singing job at the historic George's at Astoria Kaufman Studios.
 She has also performed at popular venues such as The Triad Theater and Fine and Rare in Manhattan, to name a few.
 She has also studied with New York City Jazz legends Marion Cowings and Jay Clayton.